-Even if taking a month to think is the most important thing one could be doing, it never happens if you're too busy to realise, schedule the time, and then protect that time from all intrusion.
+Even if taking a month to think is the most vital thing one could be doing, it never happens if you're too busy to realise it, schedule the time, and then protect that time from all intrusion.
 I saw I could have spent years trying to find space in the margins of life to stop and think on what mattered, unable to have the 4-day thoughts required to realise just how badly I needed space in which to have 4-day thoughts.

 However, the good news is that the inverse is also true.
 Space begets space.